 We derive substantially all of our mobile value added services revenues, or MVAS revenues, such as WVAS, mobile video, mobile digital reading, and mobile games from the provision of content or services through the networks of the PRC telecommunications operators.
-In particular, we rely primarily on the networks of China Mobile, a shareholder of Phoenix TV since August 2006 with an equity interest of 19.7% as of March 31, 2015 to deliver our services.
-In 2012, 2013 and 2014, we derived approximately 85.7%, 73.7% and 64.9%, respectively, of our paid service revenues from China Mobile.
-Within these revenues, we generated a significant portion through fixed fee arrangements with China Mobile for our digital reading services.
-The remainder of our MVAS revenues and revenues from our mobile subscription and pay-per-view video services are mostly derived from China United Telecommunications Corporation, or China Unicom, and China Telecommunications Corporation, or China Telecom.
+In particular, we rely primarily on the networks of China Mobile, a shareholder of Phoenix TV since August 2006 with an equity interest of 19.7% as of March 31, 2016 to deliver our services.
+In 2013, 2014 and 2015, we derived approximately 73.7%, 64.9% and 71.5%, respectively, of our paid service revenues from China Mobile.
+Within these revenues, we generated a portion through fixed fee arrangements with China Mobile for our digital reading services.
+The remainders of our MVAS revenues were derived from China United Telecommunications Corporation, or China Unicom, and China Telecommunications Corporation, or China Telecom.